Geometry and arithmetic of primary Burniat surfaces: Rational points on primary Burniat surfaces

 The orbit of the curve consists of four curves, the other three being $\{\bar{P}\} \times \{Q\} \times E_3$, $\{P\} \times \{\bar{Q}\} \times E_3$ and $\{\bar{P}\} \times \{\bar{Q}\} \times E_3$.
 The action splits into independent actions on $\{P, \bar{P}\}$ and on $\{Q, \bar{Q}\} \times E_3$.
 Invariants for the latter are given by $x_3^2$ and~$\sqrt{t_2} x_3 y_3$ (where $Q \mapsto \bar{Q}$ corresponds to $\sqrt{t_2} \mapsto -\sqrt{t_2}$).
 There is the relation

 which in terms of $Y = \sqrt{t_2} x_3 y_3$ and~$X = x_3^2$ can be written as

 which is the quadratic twist by~$t_2$ of the Jacobian elliptic curve of~$E_3$.
 Switching the roles of zero and infinity, we get the $r_2$-twist of the same elliptic curve.
 We obtain the other curves by cyclic permutation of the indices.
 This gives us the quadratic twists by~$t_3$ and by~$r_3$ of the Jacobian elliptic curve of~$E_1$ and the quadratic twists by~$t_1$ and by~$r_1$ of the Jacobian elliptic curve of~$E_2$.
 These six curves are arranged in the form of a hexagon, with intersection points at the origin and the obvious (rational) point of order~2.
-We can now conclude:
+We can now give the following refinement of Theorem~\ref{T:finite}:

-\begin{Theorem} We always have $\#S(\Q) \ge 6$. $S'(\Q)$ is finite, and $S(\Q)$ is infinite if and only if at least one of the genus~$1$ curves on~$S$ has a rational point and positive rank. \end{Theorem}
+\begin{Theorem} Assume that $E_1$, $E_2$, $E_3$ are defined over~$\Q$ and that $T_1$, $T_2$, $T_3$ are rational points.
+Then we always have $\#S(\Q) \ge 6$. $S'(\Q)$ is finite, and $S(\Q)$ is infinite if and only if at least one of the genus~$1$ curves on~$S$ has a rational point and positive rank. \end{Theorem}

 \begin{proof} The first statement follows, since the six points where adjacent elliptic curves at infinity in~$S$ intersect (compare Figure~\ref{Fighex}) are always rational.
 For the second statement, we recall that $S'(\Q)$ is finite by Theorem~\ref{T:finite}.
 Therefore $S(\Q)$ is infinite if and only if one of the genus~$1$ curves on~$S$ has infinitely many points, i.e., it has a rational point and positive rank. \end{proof}